Shendy Puspa Irawati

 Shendy Puspa Irawati (born 20 May 1987) is an Indonesian badminton player from PB Djarum club.
-She won the bronze medals at the 2009 Southeast Asian Games, 2011 Summer Universiade, and at the 2013 Asian Championships.
+She won the bronze medals at the 2009 SEA Games, 2011 Summer Universiade, and at the 2013 Asian Championships.

 Career

 Irawati competed women's doubles in BWF Super Series at the 2008 Indonesia Super Series, 2009 Malaysia Super Series, and 2009 Korea Open Super Series with her partner, Meiliana Jauhari.
 Their best result were in the Indonesia and Malaysia where they became to the semi-finalists.
 In Indonesia, they were lost from Japanese Miyuki Maeda and Satoko Suetsuna, and in Malaysia, they were lost from the Chinese Yang Wei and Zhang Jiewen with 10–21, 15–21.

 At the National Championships, she was the mixed doubles runner-up in 2012.
 At the same year, she also won the bronze medal at the National Sports Week (PON) in the women's doubles and team.
 Her best achievement is to win the 2014 U.S. Open and Indonesia Masters Grand Prix Gold tournament.